Kidney transplantation is the best way known to save a

 Donating a kidney will not affect your ability to

 become pregnant, carry a child to term, or father a child.
+Pregnancy is usually not recommended for at least 6 months after surgery.

 In Canada, your medical costs will be covered by the recipient's provincial health plan.